Acts of Peter: Content

 In the text, Peter performs many miracles, such as healing a crippled beggar.
 Peter preaches that Simon Magus is performing magic in order to convert followers through deception.
 Outraged, Peter challenges Simon to a contest, in order to prove whose works are from a divine source and whose are merely trickery.
 In the contest, Simon takes flight, and in retaliation, Peter strikes him down with the power of God, praying that Simon not be killed but badly injured.
-Simon is then taken to Terracina to one Castor "And there he was sorely cut (Lat. by two physicians), and so Simon the angel of Satan came to his end."
+Simon is then taken to Terracina to one Castor "And there he was sorely cut (Lat.[in Latin] by two physicians), and so Simon the angel of Satan came to his end."

 Peter's confrontation with Simon Magus has some resemblance to the Prophet Elijah's confrontation with the Priests of Baal, as depicted in the Old Testament's Book of Kings – a text with which the writer of the Acts of Peter was likely familiar.

 Following this incident, Peter plans to flee the city; however, he sees an apparition of Jesus, and takes it as a message that he must stay and be crucified to see Jesus again in Heaven (see Quo vadis?).

-Peter preaches to Agrippa's concubines that they should practice abstinence and chastity.
+Peter preaches to Agrippa's concubines that they should practise abstinence and chastity.
 The enraged Agrippa orders Peter to be crucified; Peter requests to be crucified upside-down.